fzyzcjy/flutter_rust_bridge/README.md

 Want to combine the best between [Flutter](https://flutter.dev/), a cross-platform hot-reload rapid-development UI toolkit, and [Rust](https://www.rust-lang.org/), a language empowering everyone to build reliable and efficient software?
 Here it comes!

+## 🎉 flutter_rust_bridge v2 is there!
+This is the old v1 version.

+Please visit https://github.com/fzyzcjy/flutter_rust_bridge for latest information.

 ## 🚀 Advantages

 * **Memory-safe**: Never need to think about malloc/free.